MarlinFirmware/MarlinDocumentation/_development/getting_started_pull_requests.md

 ## Intro

 GitHub is a great tool for collaboration, but it takes some getting used to.
-The power of GitHub centers around the `git` version control system.
-If you've used version control systems like CVS, Subversion, or Mercurial, then `git` should be familiar.
-GitHub provides issue management, bug tracking, and other features that make it an ideal platform on which to build Marlin and its associated content.
+The power of GitHub centers around the [Git version control system](https://en.wikipedia.org/wiki/Git).
+If you've used other version control systems such as [CVS](https://en.wikipedia.org/wiki/Concurrent_Versions_System), [Apache Subversion](https://en.wikipedia.org/wiki/Apache_Subversion), or [Mercurial](https://en.wikipedia.org/wiki/Mercurial), then Git should be familiar.
+GitHub adds issue management, bug tracking, and other features, making it an ideal platform for maintaining the Marlin project.

-Before submitting code and other content, please review [Contributing to Marlin](https://github.com/MarlinFirmware/Marlin/wiki/DNE-Contributing) and [Marlin Coding Standards](https://github.com/MarlinFirmware/Marlin/wiki/DNE-Coding-Standards).
-These pages are still on the old wiki, but we'll publish them here soon.
+Before submitting code and other content, please review [Contributing to Marlin](contributing.html) and [Marlin Coding Standards](coding_standards.html).

 ----